hakimel/reveal.js/README.md

 #### 1.4 (master/beta)
 - Main #reveal container is now selected via a class instead of ID
 - API methods for adding or removing all event listeners
+- The 'slidechange' event now includes currentSlide and previousSlide
+- Fixed bug where 'slidechange' was firing twice when history was enabled

 #### 1.3
 - Revised keyboard shortcuts, including ESC for overview, N for next, P for previous.
 Thanks [mahemoff](https://github.com/mahemoff)